 for environmental guardians

-The Resilience Training is an action-research program adapted from the "Master Resilience Training" program created by Dr. Karen J. Reivich and Martin E. P. Seligman of the University of Pennsylvania for the American Army.
+The program is adapted from the "Master Resilience Training" program created by Dr. Karen J. Reivich and Martin E. P. Seligman of the University of Pennsylvania for the American Army.

 When these pathologies are not adequately treated, rangers will have a progressive deterioration in all areas of their lives.
 If this happens, it will backfire in that we will be failing in securing the National Park and the safety of the species that inhabit it (many of which are in danger of extinction).

 Governments, Agencies, NGOs, or private organizations working or sponsoring "Biodiversity protection" are encouraged to adopt Resilience Training to support eco guards' overall well-being, which should be the ultimate goal to ensure National Parks' protection.

 Our resilience training aims to be the final training for enterprises, agencies, and NGOs in developing countries that are collaborating or sponsoring key activities within and around National Parks.
 Providing a set of mental health skills for the eco-guards and management staff of the Park can enhance performance and reduce conflict with neighboring communities.

 The course is divided into a journey of self-discovery through 6 fundamental pillars that strengthen resilience, the Resilience Core Competencies:

 At each stage, individuals and teams will be learning a set of skills that includes exploring their current thoughts, emotions, and behavior patterns, verifying whether they are favorable or unfavorable for their personal and professional performance.
 Through the teaching of evidence-based skills to improve well-being, they can choose to transform their personal and professional lives into more positive, productive, and meaningful ones.